tmkn/npmsmell/src/content/dependencies/is-string.md

 typeof "foo" === "string"; // true
 ```

-That's it, that's all you need to check if a value is a string in JavaScript.
+That's all you need to check if a value is a string in JavaScript.

 ```js
 typeof 123 === "string"; // false